Book Review: The Rise of Benedict XVI: The Inside Story of How the Pope was Elected and Where He Will Take the Catholic Church by John L Allen Jr

 And tragically, it is not only on the left that the Holy Father receives such utter miscomprehension, but even sometimes on the Catholic Right …

 The book is divided in three sections.
-The first gives a moving and penetrating account of the last days of John Paul the Great and how his astonishing funeral shook both world and church.
+The first gives a moving and penetrating account of the last days of Bl.
+John Paul II and how his astonishing funeral shook both world and church.

 The second section enters into the conclave politics that eventually led to the election of the reluctant 78 year old Ratzinger – who prior to the funeral had not generally been considered a likely successor.